davidarchanjo/docker-typescript-sample-web-app/README.md

 ```shell
 $ npm init -y
 ```
 From the command above, the `-y` flag indicates to `npm init` to automatically accept and apply the default settings.
-After this command completes you should have with a `package.json` file with content similar to the following:
+After this command completes you should have a `package.json` file with content similar to the following:
 ```json
 {
     "name": "docker-typescript-sample-web-app",